browserengineering/book/book/layout.md

 That settles `BlockLayout`; let's now work on `InlineLayout`.
-Its `x`, `w`, and `y` are set the same way as for a `BlockLayout`, but its height is computed based on its *y*-cursor `row` instead of the height of its children.
+Its `x`, `w`, and `y` are set the same way as for a `BlockLayout`, but its height is computed based on its *y*-cursor instead of the height of its children.

 ``` {.python}
 class InlineLayout: